Banana Carrot Muffins

 Yes, just replace the eggs with flax or chia eggs, and be sure to use coconut oil and not ghee.

-Can you make these muffins into a bread loaf?
+Can you make these Banana Carrot Muffins into a bread loaf?

 Yes, you can!
 Just increase the baking time to 40-45 minutes, or until a toothpick inserted into the center of the loaf comes out clean.